mainmatter/ember-simple-auth/README.md

 }
 ```

-For more documentation of the specified error codes, see <a href="http://tools.ietf.org/html/rfc6749#section-5.2" title="RFC 6749 - Error Response">RFC 6749</a>.
+For more documentation of the specified error codes, see [the respective section of RC 6749](http://tools.ietf.org/html/rfc6749#section-5.2).

+### Token Expiry and Refresh

 The server can also include an expiry as well as a refresh token in the successful response: